BasicCode/STM32MP135_Dev_Board_Buildroot/README.md

 (Note: Make sure to add this line under the appropriate IF statement in the Makefile.)

+* There are some missing **dt-bindings** files in the mainline source for both *u-boot*, and *linux* which are included here (in the directory with the device tree files).
+You'll need to copy them across to their respective directories after attempting to build the first time.
+Hopefully the files get updated soon in Linux and U-Boot.
+Alternatively you can direct Buildroot to use the STM Linux and U-Boot repositories where these files came from.

 ### The Overlay Folder
 There are a few config files in the overlay file for either quality of life, or to make things actually work.
 Most are optional depending, or may even conflict with your desired settings.
 * **\boot\extlinux.conf** - Required to boot linux.
 U-Boot will look for this.